philosophydan/philosophydan.github.io/PeRFECt3.md

 We hope to make this event accessible to all who wish to participate.
 If you have any special requests for accommodations, please let us know as soon as possible by contacting us at [perfect-conf@phil.upenn.edu](mailto: perfect-conf@phil.upenn.edu).

 ## Sponsor Information
-We are incredibly thankful to the [Greater Philadelphia Philosophy Consortium](http://www.thegppc.org/) and the [Penn Department of Philosophy](https://philosophy.sas.upenn.edu/) for their support of PeRFECt3.
+We are incredibly thankful to the [Greater Philadelphia Philosophy Consortium](http://www.thegppc.org/), the Penn Univiersity Research Foundation, the Penn School of Arts and Sciences Dean's Conference Support Fund, and the [Penn Department of Philosophy](https://philosophy.sas.upenn.edu/) for their support of PeRFECt3.

 ## Organizers
 PeRFECt3 is organized by [Errol Lord](http://www.errol-lord.com/), [Lisa Miracchi](http://miracchi.wix.com/lisamiracchi), and [Daniel J. Singer](http://www.danieljsinger.com/).